 - Some groups can assist with suggesting diverse speakers

-- For external groups where you may need an entrée, please work with CLA’s Director of Strategic Partnerships and Initiatives, Ellen Miller who has well established relationships with most of the regional bar associations and can introduce the concept of a possible partnership.
+- For external groups where you may need an entrée, please coordinate with CLA staff who have well established relationships with most of the regional bar associations and can introduce the concept of a possible partnership.